 Not including the mother’s sample in the test reduces the ability to detect false inclusions.
 A false inclusion means an alleged father is tested and is falsely included as the father when he should really be excluded.
 When the mother is included in the test, the maternal alleles in the child can be accounted for, therefore narrowing down the number of alleles to be examined for paternity by 50%.
 When the mother is not included in the test, the father’s alleles in the child cannot be determined, therefore the father’s alleles have to be compared to every allele the child has.
 This decreases the paternity index at each marker and decreases the overall combined paternity index.

 An additional reason to include the mother in the test is in regards to legal consent for the child.
-In New York State, if the alleged father is not on the birth certificate, he does not have the legal authority to sign for the child being tested.
-If the mother is involved in the testing she can provide the child’s birth certificate and gibe consent for the child to be sampled.
+In New York State, if the alleged father is not on the birth certificate, he does not have the legal authority to sign for the child’s DNA testing services.
+If the mother is involved in the testing she can provide the child’s birth certificate and give consent for the child to be sampled.